hlballon/hlb_FlightDisplay/README.md

 2. **Open the App on Your Device:**
    - **Expo Go:**
      Download [Expo Go](https://expo.dev/client) from the App Store (iOS) or Google Play (Android).
-     In the Expo Dev Tools, scan the QR code with the Expo Go app to run the project on your phone.
+     In the Expo Dev Tools, scan the QR code with the Expo Go app to run the project on your phone / iPad.

    - **Simulator/Emulator:**
      Alternatively, you can launch the iOS simulator or Android emulator directly from Expo Dev Tools if set up on your machine.